 Led by Abra Berens—a James Beard and New York Times-celebrated chef and author—meals are yummy, comforting, surprising, and visually beautiful.
-Granor’s signature juxtaposition of refined and homey, each week’s menu is a unique, of-the-moment expression of the harvest.
-Multi-course and family-style, served at long tables overlooking the farm, the experience is a lot like a fabulous dinner party.
+Each week’s menu an artful, of-the-moment expression of the harvest presented with Granor’s signature juxtaposition of refined and homey.
+Served at long tables overlooking the farm, the experience is a lot like a fabulous dinner party.
 Great food, lovely wine, engaging conversation, and discovery.

 Space is limited, and tickets sell fast, so advance planning is a must.
 But absolutely worth it for this rare and charming way to experience Southwest Michigan food culture.

-Local Tip: Come as a single or couple!
-Everybody here, guests and staff, never fail to be open and interesting.
-We always leave with new friends.
+Local Tip: Come as a single or couple.
+Everybody here, guests and staff, never fail to be open and engaging, so you’re likely to leave with new friends.
 However, if you can’t resist bringing a crew, Granor’s private dining space makes for a super-memorable occasion.